hackerschoice/hackerschoice.github.io/segfault/wireguard/index.md

     <p>Configure your Root Server to send all traffic via another server you own</p>
 </div>

-<div style="text-align:center"><h2>BETA TESTING.
-ONLY WORKS ON teso.segfault.net.</h2></div>

 ---
+Typical use cases:
+1. You like to connect from your [Root Server](../) to workstations on a remote private LAN (e.g. with nmap, metasploit, smbscan, ...).
+1. You like to mass-scan from your [Root Server](../).
+1. You like all your traffic from your [Root Server](../) to appear as if originating from your *Exit Node* (any server you own).

-A typical use case is where you like to connect to workstations on a remote private LAN (e.g. with nmap, metasploit, smbscan, ...).
-A network interface will (magically) appear on your [Root Server](../) and that interface is *virtually* located inside the remote private LAN.
+A network interface will (magically) appear on your [Root Server](../): That interface is *virtually* located inside the remote private LAN.

-Another often used scenario is to reach the Internet via the remote private LAN (*Exit Node*).
-All your traffic will appear as if originating from the *Exit Node*.
-This is particularly useful for mass-scanning.

-The setup uses a *reverse connection* and the *Exit Node* can be behind a firewalled NAT gateway.
+The *Exit Node* can be behind a firewalled NAT gateway (it uses a reverse connection).
 The *Exit Node* can be Linux, Windows or OSX and no superuser privileges are needed.

+No Interface will apear on the *Exit Node*.

 ---